mtgrunt/mtgrunt/README.md

 - ⚡ Fun fact: The Cookie Monster has a real name.
 It's Sid.

 ### In the Past:
-- I assisted an old Grand Theft Auto 5 mods.
+- I assisted in an old Grand Theft Auto 5 mods.

 ### Languages and Tools: